kubachour/google-ads-uac-scripts/app-campaign-asset-mutation-guide.md

 # App Campaign Asset Mutation Guide

+> **Note:** All customer IDs, asset IDs, campaign IDs, and resource names in this document are placeholder examples.
+Replace `1234567890` with your actual Google Ads Customer ID (without dashes) before use.

 ## Overview

 This document provides complete technical guidance for programmatically modifying assets (text, images, videos) in Google Ads App campaigns using the Google Ads API and Google Ads Scripts.